-Respect the views and wishes and promote the rights and interests of individuals and carers.

-- Strive to establish and maintain the trust and confidence of individuals and carers. - Promote the well-being, voice and control of individuals while supporting them to stay safe.

-- Respect the rights of individuals while seeking to ensure that their behaviour does not harm themselves or other people. - Act with integrity and uphold public trust and confidence in the social care profession

-Be accountable for the quality of your work and take responsibility for maintaining and developing knowledge and skills
+- Respect the views and wishes and promote the rights and interests of individuals and carers. - Strive to establish and maintain the trust and confidence of individuals and carers. - Promote the well-being, voice and control of individuals while supporting them to stay safe; this includes supporting individuals and carers to express concerns or make complaints, taking complaints seriously and responding to them or passing them to the appropriate person - Act with integrity and uphold public trust and confidence in the social care profession - Be accountable for the quality of your work and take responsibility for maintaining and developing knowledge and skills - In addition to this staff and managers as public officer holders should always behave in line with the seven Principles of public life also known as the Nolan Principles.

-In addition to sections 1 - 6, if you are responsible for managing or leading staff, you must embed the Code in their work.